 * The Final WW Date is the final date from which you can withdraw from the unit without academic penalty, however you will still incur a financial liability (refer to How do I withdraw from a unit? for more information).

-- apply financial concepts and tools to assist in managerial decision making in the maritime and logistics industries
+- Apply financial concepts and tools to assist in managerial decision making

-- apply various techniques available to manage business risks in the maritime and logistics industries
+- Apply financial techniques to manage business risks

 |Field of Education||Commencing Student Contribution 1||Grandfathered Student Contribution 1||Approved Pathway Course Student Contribution 2||Domestic Full Fee|